 Daylight Saving Time Starts This Weekend—Here's How to Recover From Losing an Hour of Sleep

-But don't panic if you're not your usual bright-eyed and bushy-tailed self on March 9 (or 10, or 11).
-Research from the Better Sleep Council finds that 60 percent of Americans need at least one day to recover from that lost hour, while about half of that contingent require at least three days.
+But don't panic if you're not your usual bright-eyed and bushy-tailed self on the morning of March 13 (or 14, or 15).
+Research from the Better Sleep Council finds that 40 percent of Americans need a week to recover from that lost hour, if not longer.
 There's always a natural adjustment period at the onset of daylight saving time, so give your body a moment to acclimate.